Learning electron densities in the condensed phase: Results and Discussion

 To assess the accuracy of expanding the density in this auxiliary basis, we must calculate the coefficients $\mathbf{c}^{\text{RI}}$ which minimize the error in the approximate density defined in Eq.~\eqref{approx_rho}.
 These coefficients are given by the RI procedure described in Eqs.~\eqref{eq:loss_func1} and \eqref{eq:invert} and define what we call the RI density, $\tilde{\rho}^\text{RI}$.
 For a dataset containing $N$ structures, the average percentage error in this density is defined as

 Note that each term in the sum is normalised by the number of electrons in the structure, making this measure of the error comparable between different systems.

 In order to establish the general applicability of the SALTED method, we used three simple test datasets: a metal, a semiconductor and a molecular solid.
 These datasets consist of: \begin{enumerate} \item An aluminium dataset, containing 50 1-atom unit cells and 50 4-atom unit cells, \item A silicon dataset, containing 50 2-atom unit cells and 50 16-atom unit cells, \item The I$_\mathrm{h}$ ice dataset, in which all 100 structures contain four water molecules. \end{enumerate} The aluminium structures are generated by randomly varying the positions of the atoms or the lattice vectors of the cell around their equilibrium values.
-The silicon structures were taken from Ref.~\citenum{Bartok2018}, where they formed part of a dataset used to train a Gaussian approximation potential.
+The silicon structures were taken from Ref.~\citenum{Bartok2018}, where they formed part of a dataset used to train a Gaussian approximation potential, and the dataset includes both deformations of the unit cell as well as variations in the atomic positions within the cell.
 The ice structures were generated using a NPT molecular dynamics trajectory ($P = 1$ atm, $T = 273$ K), with structures sampled every 500 fs.
-The forces were evaluated using the TIP/4P force field implemented in the LAMMPS software package\cite{Plimpton1995} and the nuclear dynamics were calculated using i-PI.\cite{Kapil2018}
+The forces were evaluated using the TIP/4P force field implemented in the LAMMPS software package\cite{Plimpton1995} and the nuclear dynamics were calculated using i-PI.\cite{Kapil2018} Therefore, every dataset includes structures containing significant variations in both the atomic positions and the lattice vectors of the unit cell.

 Having defined these datasets, we calculated the error introduced by expressing the density of each structure as a linear combination of auxiliary basis functions.
 The first column of Table \ref{tab:energy_err_ri} lists the average error in the RI density for each of these datasets, relative to reference densities calculated self-consistently using the local density approximation (LDA).\cite{Hohenberg1964,Kohn1965} In each case, the error is less than 0.1 \%.
 This compares favourably to previous work, in which Gaussian basis sets were used to express the density of isolated water molecules and simple alkanes and alkenes with mean absolute errors of approximately 0.3 \% and 1 \%, respectively.\cite{Fabrizio2019,Grisafi2019}